webtides/luna-docs/content/docs/elements/styles.md

     /**
      * Rendering inside the shadow root is not possible on the server,
-     * so we have to disable server side rendering for this component.
+     * so we have to disable server side rendering for this element.
      */
     static get disableSSR() {
         return true;